What is the MACD Oscillator?

 The Bottom Line

 Any time the signal line is crossed over at either extremely high or extremely low points, be cautious before you act.
-Similarly, if a crossover seems shallow, or seems to move either or up down but then plateau, be vigilant but don’t make a move in haste.
+Similarly, if a crossover seems shallow, or seems to move either up or down but then plateaus, be vigilant but don’t make a move in haste.
 The volatility in an underlying security can be deceptive and cause the MACD to move in unusual ways.

 As with anything, putting the MACD into practice and working with it on a regular basis will allow you to get a feel for its common patterns and movements, and will help you sharpen your eye when it comes to extreme or uncommon fluctuations.
 The longer you work with the Oscillator, the easier it will be to interpret its signals properly and trade successfully.